-- PSYCH 111 (SS) or PSYCH 112 (NS) Introduction to Psychology (4 cr.) - FYWR or ENGLISH 125 Writing and Academic Inquiry-must earn a C or better (4 cr.) - ECON 101 (SS) Principles of Economics I (Micro) (4 cr.)
-ECON departmental credit received from AP exams will not fulfill this requirement. - STATS 250 (NS) or SOC 210 (NS) Introduction to Statistics and Data Analysis (4 cr.)
+- PSYCH 111 (SS) or PSYCH 112 (NS) Introduction to Psychology (4 cr.) - FYWR or ENGLISH 125 Writing and Academic Inquiry- must earn a C or better (4 cr.) - ECON 101 (SS) Principles of Economics I (Micro) (4 cr.)
+ECON departmental credit received from AP exams will not fulfill this requirement. - MATH 105 (4 cr.) or equivalent or higher level math course, calculus advanced placement credit or a calculus definite math placement recommendation; required only of students pursuing Path 2 Sport Policy & Analytics Concentration. - STATS 250 (NS) or SOC 210 (NS) Introduction to Statistics and Data Analysis (4 cr.)
 Note: Students entering UM with AP STATS credits who elect to take STATS 250 or SOC 210 will forfeit their AP credits.
 Students entering UM with STATS AP credits who wish to keep their AP credits are required to take STATS 280 or a 400-level STATS course.